SAP-samples/fsm-extension-sample/docs/APIGuide.md

 ### 1. Prepare Postman collection.
 1. Import [FSM-Extension-Catalog.postman_collection.json](../postman/FSM-Extension-Catalog.postman_collection.json) into your Postman app.
 2. Import [cloud-extension-catalog-service.postman_environment.json](../postman/cloud-extension-catalog-service.postman_environment.json) into your Postman app.
 Update the following variables:
-    - serviceUrl
+    - serviceUrl (<https://<CLUSTER>.coresystems.net/cloud-extension-catalog-service/>.
+Replace <CLUSTER> with your specific FSM Cluster e.g. "eu", "de", "cn", "us", "au")
-    - token
+    - token (see section 3 how to fetch it)
     - account: the id of your account
     - company: the id of your company

+>**NOTE:** You can find Account and Company IDs in the Admin Area in SAP Field Service Management (Sub-Areas: Account and Companies)

 3. You can fetch token via **get token** API in the postman collection just like below screenshot.
 ![token](./token.png)
 ### 2. Add extension app.
 #### Option 1 Automatic Deployment: Host your extension app in Kyma and Deploy your extension app via our extension installer.
 1. Provision Kyma and Set up connection between FSM and Kyma following [SAP Cloud Platform Extension Factory Integration](https://docs.coresystems.net/extensions-ui-plugins/cloud-platform-extension-factory-integration.html) guide.
 2. Setup extension-installer for kyma, please refer to [https://github.com/SAP-samples/fsm-extension-installer-kyma](https://github.com/SAP-samples/fsm-extension-installer-kyma).
 3. Open the POST **extensions** API request.
 Change the following information in the request body:
     1. name, description, version as you want.
+    2. set deploymentType to "HELM_CHART".
-    2. repository under artifactConfig/chart.
+    3. repository under artifactConfig/chart.
 The repository should be the root url of your repository which stored your deployment artifacts of your extension (make sure it is public and git based and your deployment artifacts are on the master branch).
-    3. set deployType to "HELM_CHART".
     4. set hostingType to "KYMA".
 4. Execute the request.
     **Request body example**
 ```